mstevenson888/epiR/README.md

 ### II.
 SURVEILLANCE

-Below, `SSe` stands for surveillance system sensitivity.
-That is, the average probability that a surveillance system (as a whole) will return a positive surveillance outcome, given disease is present in the population at a level equal to or greater than a specified design prevalence.
+Below, SSe stands for surveillance system sensitivity.
+Surveillance system sensitivity is the average probability that a surveillance system (as a whole) will return a positive surveillance outcome, given disease is present in the population at a level equal to or greater than a specified design prevalence.

 1. Representative sampling --- sample size